holoviz/lumen/doc/getting_started/build_dashboard.md

 ## 2. Add a data source

 The first thing that is needed is a source of data.
-Insert and save the text below to add a remote file source.
+Insert and save the text below to add a remote [FileSource](lumen.sources.base.FileSource).
 This will tell Lumen to fetch the [Palmer Penguins dataset](https://allisonhorst.github.io/palmerpenguins/):

 ```{code-block} yaml
 sources: